sensu/sensu-docs/content/sensu-go/5.21/reference/agent.md

 ### Certificate bundles or chains

-The Sensu backend supports all types of certificate bundles (or chains) as long as the server (or leaf) certificate is the *first* certificate in the bundle.
+The Sensu agent supports all types of certificate bundles (or chains) as long as the agent (or leaf) certificate is the *first* certificate in the bundle.
-This is because the Go standard library assumes that the first certificate listed in the PEM file is the server certificate &mdash; the certificate that the program will use to show its own identity.
+This is because the Go standard library assumes that the first certificate listed in the PEM file is the leaf certificate &mdash; the certificate that the program will use to show its own identity.

-If you send the server certificate alone instead of sending the whole bundle with the server certificate first, you will see a `certificate not signed by trusted authority` error.
+If you send the leaf certificate alone instead of sending the whole bundle with the leaf certificate first, you will see a `certificate not signed by trusted authority` error.
-You must present the whole chain to the remote so it can determine whether it trusts the server certificate through the chain.
+You must present the whole chain to the remote so it can determine whether it trusts the presented certificate through the chain.

 ### Configuration summary